Starwarsfan2099/starwarsfan2099.github.io/_posts/2021-08-03-ios-restrictions-code-cracking.md

 ## Background

-This is a tool I wrote three years ago, but had to use again a few days ago and thought I would make a write up about it.
-So, growing up in a family of 7 and being the one most interested in technology meant I became tech support for my family.
+This is a tool I wrote three years ago, but had to use again recently.
+So, I thought I would make a write up about it.
+Growing up in a family of 7 and being the one most interested in technology meant I became tech support for my family.
 As the oldest sibling, I would teach my siblings how to use computers, phones, and iPods.
-I would also help my parents at handling my sibling's technology.
-One day, my mother came to me asking if I could get a forgotten passcode for her off one of my youngest sibling's iPod.
+I would also help my parents with handling my sibling's technology.
+One day, my mother came to me asking if I could get a forgotten passcode for her off my youngest sibling's iPod.
 Surprisingly though, it wasn't the device passcode - it was the passcode to the restrictions.

 ## iOS Restrictions Passcode

-Apple allows restrictions to be setup on their devices.
+Apple allows restrictions to be set up on their devices.
 The primary use of these is for parental control - such as disabling installing apps or disabling 18+ music downloads.
 The restrictions require a separate password be set for access to the restrictions control page.
 If this code is forgotten, there is no way to recover it.
 Typically, the device would have to be reset.
 I didn't exactly want to reset the device, so my goal was to find or crack the restrictions passcode.

 ### Where to find it?

 That's what I wanted to find out.
 First, lets grab a jailbroken device and browse around the file system.
 Since the passcode is entered directly into a page in settings, we can start there looking for a base64 encoded passcode or something simple.
 Under `/var/mobile/Library/Preferences` is a property list file called `com.apple.restrictionspassword.plist`.
 Hm. `restrictionspassword`?
 Sounds interesting.
 This file contains a single dictionary, with two data keys: `RestrictionsPasswordKey` and `RestrictionsPasswordSalt`.
-It looked like this:
+It looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>